Fitness tips: 3 key Shaolin moves

 That is a good question.
 One could probably ask what this concept is all about – can we not simply use the terms “Fitness” or “Physical Fitness” instead?”
 Why Health “Related”?

-The main reason stems from the fact that most health and fitness terms are used inconsistently and often refer to different concepts or notions.
+The main reason is that most health and fitness terms are used inconsistently and often refer to different concepts or notions.
 After the 1996 report from the US Surgeon General (Physical Activity and Health; a report of the Surgeon General), there was a move to try and address the alarming rise in obesity among the general American public.
-Studies and initiatives required standardization among clinicians, health practitioners, and fitness trainers to grapple with the task at hand.
+Studies and initiatives required standardization among clinicians, health practitioners, and fitness trainers to grapple with the task.
 Enter “Health-Related Physical Fitness,” a working term to address the general state of health among the public.